fossabot/Discord-Hack-Week-Moderation-Bot/README.md

 2. Edit the App.config file with your bot credentials (Token, Id, etc).
 3. Type "dotnet run" into the project root files.
 (Where you can find the "Moderation Bot [LINUX].csproj") and enjoy !

+(Linux version should work on windows if launched by dotnet, i have made two version in order to simplify the use of the bot)

 # Features
 -Ban